glbala87/ELLA_tool/docs/releasenotes/README.md

 <!-- MR !349 -->
 - Most configuration settings that were previously hard coded in `/src/api/config/config.py` have now been replaced by a dynamic configuration, set by the environment variable `ELLA_CONFIG`.
 See `/example_config.yml` for examples.
 <!-- MR !350 -->
-- Mouse popovers and tooltips now use tippy.js, with possibility for copying text to clipboard by mouse-click (any text marked with a clipboard symbol).
+- Mouse popovers and tooltips now use tippy.js, with possibility for [copying text by mouse-click](#copy-text-by-mouse-click) (any text marked with a clipboard symbol).